MasindiManaga/AI-Chatbot/README.md

 # 🤖 AI Chatbot Project

 Welcome to our AI Chatbot Project!
-This project aims to develop a chatbot that addresses real-world challenges in South Africa using conversational AI.
-The chatbot will provide support in a selected sector (e.g., education, finance, or the environment), and is designed, built, and documented entirely by students.
+This project aims to develop different kinds of chatbots that address real-world challenges in South Africa.
+The chatbots will provide support in selected sectors (e.g., education, finance, or the environment), and is designed, built, and documented entirely by students.

 ## 📌 Project Overview